Harsha21m/SiteMiner/README.md

 - **Web Scraping Tool** – Enter any valid URL and extract meaningful text using Cheerio and Axios.
 - **AI Chat Assistant** – Ask questions or request summaries from the scraped data using AI.
-- **Responsive UI** – Works on both desktop and mobile with a clean, Bootstrap-based design.
+- **Responsive UI** – Works on both desktop and mobile with a clean.
-- **Secure API Key Management** – `.env` used to store sensitive keys, keeping them safe from public access.

 ---